-Effects: replenishes the blood, calms the heart (spirit), moisturizes the intestines.
+Effects: replenishes the blood, calms the heart (spirit), and moisturizes the intestines.

 Tomato – fresh nature, sweet and sour flavours, tropism – stomach, liver.

-Effects: cleanses heat, gives birth to fluids, nourishes yin, cools the blood.
+Effects: cleanses heat, gives birth to fluids, nourishes yin, and cools the blood.

 Carrots – neutral in nature, sweet taste, tropism – spleen, liver, lungs.

-Effects: replenishes the liver, improve eyesight, digests food, strengthens the spleen, stops coughing.
+Effects: replenishes the liver, improve eyesight, digests food, strengthens the spleen, and stops coughing.

 Celery – warm nature, sweet taste, tropism – lungs, stomach, spleen, kidneys.

-Effects: strengthens the spleen, nourishes the stomach, benefits the kidneys, relieves headaches of wind origin.
+Effects: strengthens the spleen, nourishes the stomach, benefits the kidneys, and relieves headaches of wind origin.

 Corn – neutral in nature, sweet taste, tropism – stomach, bladder.

-Effects: strengthens and harmonizes the stomach, removes moisture.
+Effects: strengthens and harmonizes the stomach, and removes moisture.